nishantjr/ml-tableau/docs/01-preliminaries.md

     \text{and} &&
         \mathsf{LFP}(f) &\mapsto \Intersection\left\{A \in \powerset{M} \mid f(A) \subset A \right\}
     \end{align*}
-    takes a monotonic function to its least fixedpoint [@matching-mu-logic].
+    takes a monotonic function to its least fixedpoint \cite{matching-mu-logic}.

 As seen, $\sigma$ is interpreted as a relation.